Dartmouth-Data-Analytics-Core/RNA-seq-Primary-Data-Analysis-workshop-June-2021/README.md

 TO DO:
+- add examples of prokaryotic alignment
+- other workflow deviations?
+- add more content on reference genomes to alignment section
 - split lectures up by day to fit 3 day format
 - add normalization section to day 3
 - update schedule